 7:00AM to 5:00PM

-In the meantime, read on to know the six signs you have a corroded pipe that you must watch out for.
+In the meantime, read on to know the six signs of pipe corrosion or corroded metal that you must watch out for.
+It’s better to act fast on that pipe corrosion problem!

-Hair and lint often get stuck in drains, causing them to get blocked.
-But there can be other reasons, too, and one of them is corrosion.
-The pipes begin to age and corrode from the inside out with time.
+Hair and lint often get stuck in drains, causing them to get blocked and lead to other plumbing problems, however, you can always try using chemical drain cleaners to solve the clogged issue in your plumbing systems.
+But there can be other reasons, too, for your blocked drains.
+One of them is pipe corrosion.
+The metal pipes had aged and corroded from the inside out with time.

-Galvanised steel pipes, especially, are prone to corrosion.
+Galvanised steel pipes, especially, are prone to pipe corrosion or corrosive elements.
 Unfortunately, once the pipes begin to corrode, there is no going back, and they’ll need to be replaced sooner or later.
+It’s not something you can just patch up with quick and effective solutions like other plumbing issues.
+You’ll have to consider complete pipe replacement.

-We recommend calling a professional as soon as possible before the blockage becomes bigger and repair gets more expensive.
+We recommend calling a professional as soon as possible for your internal pipeline corrosion problems for some treatment or solution before the blockage becomes a bigger plumbing problem and repair gets more expensive.

 Cracks aren’t the only cause of leakages from pipes.
 In many cases, faulty connections between the pipes are the culprit.

 A leak always starts small, usually with small drips.
-But if it is ignored, the leak can worsen over time as the problem keeps compounding.
+But if it is ignored, the leak can worsen as the problem keeps compounding.

 It’s best to call a professional plumber who can help repair the leak and prevent further damage.
 However, you might have to get your pipes replaced or hire a professional to perform pipe relining if the problem is severe.